Salonce/WeatherAndClothes/README.md

 ## Run in Docker:
 1. Create file ' <b><i>.env</i></b> ' in the root folder of the project.
 Its path is included in <b><i>.gitignore</i></b>.
-2. Open it (e. g. in notepad) and fill with environment variables like in the example below:
+2. Open it (e.g. in notepad) and fill with environment variables like in the example below:

 ```dotenv
 #DATABASE